 Jean Hanff Korelitz was born and raised in New York City and educated at Dartmouth College and Clare College, Cambridge.
-She is the author of six novels: The Devil and Webster, You Should Have Known (in development as a limited series for HBO to be retitled “The Undoing,” written by David E. Kelley, directed by Susanne Bier and starring Nicole Kidman and Hugh Grant), Admission (adapted as the 2013 film of the same name, starring Tina Fey, Lily Tomlin and Paul Rudd), The White Rose, The Sabbathday River and A Jury of Her Peers, as well as a middle-grade reader, Interference Powder, and a collection of poetry, The Properties of Breath.
+She is the author of six novels: The Devil and Webster, You Should Have Known (in development as a limited series for HBO to be retitled “The Undoing,” written by David E. Kelley, directed by Susanne Bier and starring Nicole Kidman, Hugh Grant and Donald Sutherland), Admission (adapted as the 2013 film of the same name, starring Tina Fey, Lily Tomlin and Paul Rudd), The White Rose, The Sabbathday River and A Jury of Her Peers, as well as a middle-grade reader, Interference Powder, and a collection of poetry, The Properties of Breath.

 Korelitz is the founder of BOOKTHEWRITER, a New York City based service that offers "Pop-Up Book Groups" where readers can discuss books with their authors.